reuk/wayverb/docs_source/boundary.md

 It is also worth noting that ideally this experiment would be conducted with a completely flat wave-front, which is not easily accomplished.
-In their experiments, @kowalczyk_modeling_2008 use large meshes (around 3000 by 3000 nodes, nine million in total) and place their sources a great distance away from the boundary being studied in order to maintain a mostly-flat wave-front.
+The experiments in [@kowalczyk_modeling_2008] use large meshes (around 3000 by 3000 nodes, nine million in total) and place the sources a great distance away from the boundary being studied in order to maintain a mostly-flat wave-front.
-However, they only run their experiments in two dimensions.
+However, the experiments are only run in two dimensions.
-In fact, they do not present experimental results for their implementation of boundaries in three dimensions at all.
+In fact, no experimental results are given for the implementation of three-dimensional boundaries.
 This is probably because running a 3D simulation on a similar scale would require a mesh of twenty-seven billion nodes, which in turn would require gigabytes of memory and hours of simulation time.

-@kowalczyk_modeling_2008 note that in some of the experiments with 2D meshes, there are disparities at low frequencies between the predicted and actual results, which they say is an artefact of non-flat wave-fronts.
+According to [@kowalczyk_modeling_2008], in some of the experiments with 2D meshes, there are disparities at low frequencies between the predicted and actual results, which they say is an artefact of non-flat wave-fronts.
 Interestingly, there is little low-frequency error in the experimental results above, despite the fact that the source is placed very close to the boundary, and the wave-front is therefore very rounded.
 This might, however, be the cause of the relatively small broadband fluctuations between 0 and 0.15 of the mesh sampling rate.
-The filters used in this test are also of much higher order than those tested by @kowalczyk_modeling_2008, giving a greater chance of accumulated numerical error.
+The filters used in this test are also of much higher order than those tested in [@kowalczyk_modeling_2008], giving a greater chance of accumulated numerical error.
 This may be the cause of the volatile high-frequency behaviour.

 In conclusion, for the most part, the results presented adhere closely to the expected results, with the caveat that the surface reflectance is only accurate at low frequencies, below around 0.15 of the mesh sampling rate.